RascalSoftware/RAT/CONTRIBUTING.md

 Create Developer Environment
 ----------------------------
-The MATLAB IDE is recommended for developement, the following toolboxes are required for RAT:
+The MATLAB IDE is recommended for development, the following toolboxes are required for RAT:

 - MATLAB Coder
 - MATLAB Compiler
 - Parallel Computing Toolbox
 - Statistics and Machine Learning Toolbox (for DREAM Minimizer)

-After intalling the IDE, proceed by creating a fork of the RAT repo, then clone the fork
+After installing the IDE, proceed by creating a fork of the RAT repo, then clone the fork

     git clone --recurse-submodules https://github.com/<username>/RAT.git
     cd RAT